sullivtr/terraform-provider-graphql/docsite/docs/resource_graphql_mutation.md

 ### read_query_variables
   - **Required**: false
   - **Type**: map(string)
-  - **Description**: A map of any variables that will be used in the read query for teh resources lifecycle.
+  - **Description**: A map of any variables that will be used in the read query for the resource's lifecycle.

 ### create_mutation
   - **Required**: true
   - **Type**: string (multi-line)
   - **Description**: A GraphQL mutation that will be used to create the api resource.
-(See basic example below for an example of what this looks like)

 ### update_mutation
    - **Required**: true
   - **Type**: string (multi-line)
   - **Description**: A GraphQL mutation that will be used to update the api resource.
-(See basic example below for an example of what this looks like)

 ### delete_mutation
   - **Required**: true
   - **Type**: string (multi-line)
   - **Description**: A GraphQL mutation that will be used to delete the api resource.
-(See basic example below for an example of what this looks like)

 ### read_query
   - **Required**: true
   - **Type**: string (multi-line)
   - **Description**: A GraphQL query that will be used to query the api resource after it has been created.
-(See basic example below for an example of what this looks like)

 ### mutation_keys
   - **Required**: true